craigmckeachie/react-course/concepts/25-Testing.md

 ### React Testing Library

-- React Testing Library is a library for testing **React Component**
+- React Testing Library is a library for testing **React Components**
 - Resembles the way the components are used by end users
 - It works more directly with DOM nodes, and therefore it's recommended to use with jest-dom for improved assertions.
 - Created by Kent C. Dodds